 The internet attracts everyone: all ages, nationalities, languages, interests.
 But, of course, there are difficulties in maintaining digital content that is accessible and safe for all audiences.
 Videos need to be translated with subtitles for international audiences, content needs to be made accessible for those with disabilities, and some content needs to be restricted or modified so it’s appropriate for users of any age.
 In other cases, faces need to be blurred or blacked out to maintain the privacy of the those in the video.

-We’re accustomed to censorship on many platforms, like bleeped-out words or blurred areas on network TV shows.
+We're accustomed to these content modifications on many platforms, like bleeped-out words or blurred areas on network TV shows.
 But online, where anyone can be a video content creator, those checks and balances aren't as readily in place.
 So, how can you make sure everything you make is appropriate for everyone who sees it.
 In this article, I’ll go over the easiest, quickest way to censor video and audio, all for free & online.

 - Upload your video to the Kapwing Studio